 Flat Wooden Spatula

 The ultimate multitasker, this utensil is a tried-and-true friend in the kitchen.
-Round spoons can’t get into the corners of a saucepan and metal spatulas are rough on cookware.

 Silicone Spoon Spatula

-You should have two sets of measuring cups, one for dry ingredients and one for liquids.
+It’s nice to have two sets of measuring cups, one for dry ingredients and one for liquids.

 Metal measuring spoons are stronger than plastic and last longer.
+I use these everyday.

 Look for a peeler with a good grip and a blade opening at least 3 inches wide.

 Once you start using kitchen shears, you will find thousands of tasks for them.
-Keep a dedicated kitchen pair away from art projects, which will dull the blade.

 Flexible Cutting Boards

-When it comes to buying a whisk, don’t skimp on quality.
 A strong stainless-steel whisk with a solid round handle will make for easy work.

-Heavy cast-iron posts with an enamel coating have excellent heat conduction.
 Start with a 5-quart pot, which is small enough to make dinner, but big enough to squeeze in a whole chicken.

 8″ Chefs Knife